PeterGilles/WordFinalNDeletion/index.md

 1.  **WFnD is obligatory**

-The verb *make '*to make' has lost its final *-n*, which formerly was part of the infinitve ending *-en*.
+The morpheme *-ən* (in verbs, nouns and adjectives - here as plural ending in the equivalent of the verb form *make* ’make’) has lost its final *-n*, which formerly was part of the infinitve ending *-en*.

 ![Image 1](01.png){width="60%"} <audio controls>
 <source src="01.wav" type="audio/wav"> Your browser does not